-8. MARKS FOR WL AND G COURSES
+9.0 MARKS FOR WL AND G COURSES

-- 8.1.
-East Course marks will be large yellow inflatables.
-South Course marks will be large orange inflatables. - 8.2.
-A new mark replacing an original mark will have a black band.
-In a subsequent change of course, the black-banded mark will be replaced with an original mark (no black band).
+- 9.1.
+Original marks on the East Course will be yellow inflatables.
+Original marks on the South Course will be orange inflatables. - 9.2.
+A new mark replacing an original mark will be a different color (orange on the East Course, yellow on the South Course).
+In a subsequent change of course, the new mark will be replaced with an original color mark.
 Further course changes will follow this pattern.

-9. MARKS FOR DISTANCE RACE
+10.0 MARKS FOR DISTANCE RACE

-9.1.
+10.1.
 Marks for the distance race will be designated as follows:

-Α N "40A" Sctch Caps F G"23" Sands Point K G"17" Oyster Bay Р R"32A" Mid-sound В R"42" Mamaroneck G R"4" Prospect Pt L G"15" Lloyd Point Q G"1" Greenwich С G"1" Delancey Pt Н R"6" Mott Point M GR "E" Eatons Neck R R"38" Playland D R"2" Larchmont I G"21" Matinecock N R"28C" Norwalk X (see SI 10.2) C"1" Execution Book C"10" Oak Nock Dt D"22" Stamford
+Α N "40A" Scotch Caps F G"23" Sands Point K G"17" Oyster Bay P R"32A" Mid-sound В R"42" Mamaroneck G R"4" Prospect Pt L G"15" Lloyd Point Q G"1" Greenwich C C"1" Delancey Pt Н R"6" Mott Point M GR "E" Eatons Neck R R"38" Playland D R"2" Larchmont ı G"21" Matinecock N R"28C" Norwalk Ε C"1" Execution Rock J G"19" Oak Neck Pt 0 R"32" Stamford

-9.2.
-Mark X, if signaled, will be an inflatable mark located at a range and bearing from the race committee signal boat as displayed on the course board.
+10.2.
+Mark X, if signaled, will be an inflatable mark, yellow on the East Course or orange on the South Course, located at a range and bearing from the race committee signal boat as displayed on the course board.
 Note that Mark X may be used anywhere in the course.

-10. THE START
+11.0 THE START

-- 10.1.
+11.1.
 Races will be started as follows.
 Five minutes before the daily first warning of the first class only, flag F will be displayed with 1 sound.
 1 minute before the first class's initial warning, flag F will be removed with 1 horn.
-This changes Rule 26. - 10.2.
-Class starts may be signaled at five-minute intervals by displaying a class flag at the start of the preceding class, in which case the start of the preceding class shall be the warning for the next class. - 10.3.
+This changes Rule 26.

+- 11.2.
+Class starts may be signaled at five-minute intervals by displaying a class flag at the start of the preceding class, in which case the start of the preceding class shall be the warning for the next class. - 11.3.
 At the discretion of the race committee, class starts may be combined.
-The race committee will signal this type of start by displaying the numeral pennants of all classes sharing the start as the warning signal. - 10.4.
-The starting line for all classes will be between a staff displaying an orange flag on the race committee signal boat at the starboard end and the port-end starting mark. - 10.5.
-The race committee signal boat may have one or more large inflatable buoys secured to it which shall be considered to be part of the committee boat for the purpose of rule 31. - 10.6.
-Boats whose warning signal has not been made shall keep clear of the starting area. - 10.7.
+The race committee will signal this type of start by displaying the numeral pennants of all classes sharing the start as the warning signal. - 11.4.
+The starting line for all classes will be between a staff displaying an orange flag on the race committee signal boat at the starboard end and the course side of the port-end starting mark.
+Starting marks will be orange on the East Course and yellow on the South Course. - 11.5.
+The race committee signal boat may have one or more large inflatable buoys secured to it which shall be considered to be part of the committee boat for the purpose of rule 31. - 11.6.
+Boats whose warning signal has not been made shall keep clear of the starting area. - 11.7.
 A boat that starts later than 10 minutes after her starting signal will be scored DNS.

-11. RECALLS
+12.0 RECALLS

-11.1.
-The race committee will attempt to identify recalled boats and to broadcast their sail numbers on the race course VHF channel.
+12.1.
+The race committee will attempt to identify premature starters and to broadcast their sail numbers on the race course VHF channel.
 Failure of a boat to see or hear her recall notification, and the timing and order of such hail, shall not be cause for redress.

-12. CHANGE OF COURSE BETWEEN STARTS
+13.0 CHANGE OF COURSE BETWEEN STARTS

-12.1.
+13.1.
 If the race committee changes the first mark following a postponement during a starting sequence, flag C will be displayed with short repeated sounds prior to the warning signal and the windward mark for all classes not yet started will be a course change mark in accordance with Sailing Instruction 9.2.

-13. THE FINISH
+14.0 THE FINISH